-Charles Cameron is jointly appointed in the Department of Politics and the Woodrow Wilson School of Public and International Affairs.
+Charles Cameron is jointly appointed in the Department of Politics and the Princeton School of Public and International Affairs.
 He specializes in the analysis of political institutions, particularly courts and law, the American presidency, and legislatures.
 His work often combines game theory and quantitative methods, and sometimes historical materials.

 The author of numerous articles in leading journals of political science, he is also the author of Veto Bargaining: Presidents and the Politics of Negative Power (Cambridge UP 2000) which won the American Political Science Association's Fenno Prize, for best book in legislative studies, and William Riker Award, as best book in political economy.